IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes
 2 and 3 of the return code.

-Example of reading documents sequentially from a EzNoSQL database:
+Example of reading documents sequentially from an EzNoSQL database:
 ```
      unsigned int next_result_flags = 0;
      char *read_buf = calloc(200, 1);                                  //  Buffer for returned document